ApurvJain01/most-streamed-songs/README.md

-# Data pipline prokect for the Most streams songs
+# Data pipline project for the Most streams songs
 This project we will be fetching data from a csv file > store raw data into mysql > clean/transform/normalize the data > load to data warehouse

 Stage 1